 Buy-and-hold retail traders will buy or sell, depending on whether they’re in accumulation or decumalation mode, let’s say twice a month.

 The spread on broad-market ETF products is typically a penny wide.
 The best case for the broker is they make the full penny twice a month per client.

-Buy-and-hold investors typically don’t buy and hold on margin as there are less explicitly-expensive financing options available that involve placing trades with other products such as options and futures.
+Buy-and-hold investors typically don’t buy and hold on margin as there are less expensive vehicles to obtain leverage.

 Financing will be limited to retail traders using margin as a cash management tool.
 That is, short term lending / HELOC alternative.